BTHOG/BTCV/Doc/Usage.md

 | QuadColor | For analysis. |
 | Binning | Only for binning drive. |

-This software does not process gamma or color matrix.
+This function does not process gamma and color matrix.
 If you want an image that is close to the actual development processing, you need to develop from raw data yourself.

+[^Note]:This function is not reflected in the raw data.

-Please be aware that this is an evaluation environment for sensors.
+please be aware that this is an evaluation environment for BT200C sensor.